-Inferences to those causes are made by experts in the field, with relevant background knowledge of facts which restrict theory space with respect to possible explanations for the regularities.
-When inferred causes are successfully used to generate novel predictions, the scientists know their inference was good.
-Fallible, perhaps, but justified nonetheless.
-The evidence for the warrant of this inferential practice can be clearly seen in cases where entities conceptually change as theories develop.
-The immediate intuition about cases of entity-change is that they may be used by the realist in order to show how explanatory inferences to once unobservable entities can be observationally confirmed.
-After all, this looks precisely like the kind of evidence that an inductive defense of IBE needed.
-An inference from the predictive success of an entity to its existence is made that can be observationally confirmed once the entity has changed to an observable.
-Under the assumption that realists can show that in most cases, IBE has been able to pick out the relevant entities prior to their change, their much needed justification of IBE with respect to unobservable entities can be inductively defended.
+Under the assumption that realists can show that in most cases, IBE has been able to pick out the relevant entities prior to scientists knowing their observability, their much-needed justification of IBE with respect to unobservable entities can be inductively defended.
 I will not consider the obvious objection against the feasibility of amassing enough cases for a proper induction.
-Since my aim is to show that there are no conceptual or logical issues that prohibits using cases of entity-change as the base in an inductive defense of IBE, I will instead focus on two possible objections to that claim.
-The first is that the conceptual change in observability constitutes a version of a failure of referential stability during theory change.
+Since my aim is to show that there are no conceptual or logical issues that prohibit using cases of the above kind as the base in an inductive defense of IBE, I will instead focus on two possible objections to that claim.
+The first is that the change in observability constitutes a version of a failure of referential stability during theory change.
 The second is that the radium-case shows that radium was an observable all along, so could not constitute a successful case of success-to-truth inference to unobservables.
 I will address both objections in order.

-6.1 An empiricist objection
+6.1 An Empiricist Objection

 One troubling aspect of realism is how to deal with entities during theory change.
-This argument is applicable to the context of entity-changes as well.
-If an entity changes from unobservable to observable, which is what realists would argue in this case, then the object which is picked out by the term 'radium' is not the same object before its observation as after.
-In other words, empiricists would say that once an entity is observable, it is fundamentally a different entity.
+This argument is applicable to the context of conceptual changes to entities as well.
+If the status of an entity changes from unobservable to observable, which is what realists would argue in this case, then the object which is allegedly picked out by the term 'radium' is not considered the same object before its observation as after.
+In other words, empiricists would say that once an entity is observable, it is a fundamentally different entity.
 Radium as an unobservable, or theoretical postulate, is abandoned, while radium as an observable is discovered.
 So what should the realist say about radium?
 Is it a successful instance of a case where predictive success and indispensability led to radium being retained?
 Or is it in fact the case that radium as an unobservable entity became abandoned once its observability became known?
-The first inference to the existence of an additional element did not contain any reference to observability and selective realists must make it clear that there is sufficient overlap in how the scientists perceive the entities in order to substantiate the claim that such entities are retained through the different stages in the scientific process.
+The first inference to the existence of an additional element did not contain any reference to observability and selective realists must make it clear that there is a sufficient overlap in how the scientists perceive the entities in order to substantiate the claim that such entities are retained through the different stages in the scientific process.
 There is a straightforward answer to this challenge.
 The only conceptual change that radium went through via the process of producing observable quantities of it was precisely that it was observable.
 The stability of the hypothesis did not depend on radium being observable since all features of radium could have been identified without generating an observable amount of it.
-Observability is not a sufficient criterion for distinguishing between entities and so cannot be used to separate pre-observed radium from post-observed radium in order for referential instability to ensue.
+Observability is certainly not a sufficient criterion for distinguishing between entities and so cannot be used to separate pre-observed radium from post-observed radium in order for referential instability to ensue.

-6.2 Another empiricist objection
+6.2 Another Empiricist Objection